 The cool air and snow may bring about winter beauty and magic, but it also dries out your skin causing redness, itching, dandruff, eczema, and more!
 Don’t let dryness ruin your winter wonderland, fight back against winter dryness instead with these helpful tips from UnitWise!

-When the season takes a turn with bitter cold, rainy or snowy days be prepared with moisturizing shampoos on hand, like anti-dandruff or all natural tea tree oil shampoos to give your scalp a boost of moisture before the dry season hits.
-You should also invest is a deep penetrating conditioner.
+When the season takes a turn with bitter cold, rainy or snowy days be prepared with moisturizing shampoos on hand, like anti-dandruff or all-natural tea tree oil shampoos to give your scalp a boost of moisture before the dry season hits.
+You should also invest in a deep penetrating conditioner.